 How to Import Data into Excel from Another Excel File (2 Ways)

-We’ve included a sample data set with a workbook entitled Subtotal Pivot Table in the image below.
+We’ve included a sample data set with a workbook named Subtotal Pivot Table in the image below.
 This worksheet’s data will be imported into another workbook.
-To achieve this, we’ll use the Power Query first.
-Later on, in another method, we will run VBA Codes to import data.

 Sample Data

-1.1 Import a Table from Another Excel File
+Case 1.1 – Import a Table from Another Excel File

-• Then, choose the From Excel Workbook option from the list.
+• Choose the From Excel Workbook option from the list.

 Handy Approaches to Import Data into Excel from Another Excel File